tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 #### Accepted ECH {#client-hrr-accepted-ech}

-As described in {{sever-hrr}, the HelloRetryRequestInner handshake message is encrypted by the backend server and included as the payload of the "encrypted_client_hello" extension of the HelloRetryRequestOuter.
+As described in {{server-hrr}, the HelloRetryRequestInner handshake message is encrypted by the backend server and included as the payload of the "encrypted_client_hello" extension of the HelloRetryRequestOuter.
 The client decrypts the payload using the HPKE context it shares with the client-facing